visheshsanghvi112/NextjsPortfolio/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the main page by modifying `app/page.tsx`.
+The app auto-updates as you edit files.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+## 📦 Project Structure

+- `app/` — Main app pages and routing
+- `components/` — UI components (animated logo, modals, bento grid, etc.)
+- `contexts/` — React context providers
+- `lib/` — Utility functions and data
+- `public/` — Static assets (SVGs, images, manifest)
+- `sections/` — Page sections (Hero, Projects, Contact, etc.)
+- `scripts/` — Utility scripts

+## 📬 Contact & Booking

+- Use the contact form or modal to reach out
+- Book a call via the booking page (`/book`)

-## Deploy on Vercel
+## 🚀 Deploy

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Deploy easily on [Vercel](https://vercel.com/) or your preferred platform.
+See [Next.js deployment docs](https://nextjs.org/docs/app/building-your-application/deploying) for details.

+---

+Made with ❤️ by Vishesh Sanghvi